Learn about our test:

 Is there an age range?

-The kidneyintelX.dkd is indicated for use in adult patients 21 years of age and older.
+The kidneyintelX.dkd test is indicated for use in adult patients 21 years of age and older.

 Can I use this test on non-diabetics?